 - Marijuana (In April 2015, a federal judge in California declined to remove marijuana from this list of most dangerous drugs.)

-Schedule II drugs have an elevated risk of abuse and/or addiction, but might possibly have a valid medical use as well.
+Schedule II drugs have an elevated risk of abuse and/or addiction but might have a valid medical use as well.
 Schedule II drugs include:

 - Anabolic steroids

-Schedule IV drugs are considered to have only a slight risk of abuse or dependency and have a number of accepted medical uses.
+Schedule IV drugs are considered to have only a slight risk of abuse or dependency and have several accepted medical uses.
 Schedule IV drugs include:

 - Prescription drugs